 As a native of Western North Carolina, Becca enjoys all of the outdoor activities that our beautiful area has to offer, including hiking, paddle boarding, gardening, and spending time with her daughter.

-Prior to becoming a therapist, Ryan worked as a field instructor at a local wilderness therapy program for five years under the close guidance of Black Mountain Academy founder, Brandon Moffitt.
-Brandon states that, “Ryan brings a calm demeanor with him to his work, and it helps people feel comfortable around him– this is particularly helpful with our students at Black Mountain Academy who struggle to emotionally regulate.
+Brandon Moffitt, founder of Black Mountain Academy, states that, “Ryan brings a calm demeanor with him to his work, and it helps people feel comfortable around him– this is particularly helpful with our students at Black Mountain Academy who struggle to emotionally regulate.
 One of Ryan’s biggest skillsets is taking complicated tasks and situations and explaining them in ways that are simplified and less stressful.
 I have seen Ryan’s ability to problem solve and think creatively.
 More specifically for our students who struggle with social pragmatics, Ryan has a very effective way of explaining social skills and giving constructive feedback in honest and non-threatening ways.”

-When not working with students, Ryan enjoys spending time hiking, camping, and backpacking.
-He has hiked to the top of Mt.
-Kosciuszko, which is the highest point in Australia.
-With a great appreciation for nature, Ryan has also visited over 20 National Parks and hopes to continue adding to that number in the years to come.
+When not working with students, Ryan enjoys spending time with his cat, playing board games, and cooking.
+Ryan also has a great appreciation for nature and loves to hike and camp.
+Ryan has visited over 30 National Parks and hopes to continue adding to that number in the years to come.

 Jim brings over 15 years of experience providing clinical care to adolescents and their families in multiple settings including private practice, community-based interventions, therapeutic wilderness programs, and as a primary therapist at two boarding schools.
 Jim’s professional passion is to help clients develop a sense of resiliency, self-efficacy, and resourcefulness at school, home, and in the community.
 Jim brings experience, warmth, and commitment to our students as he joins the clinical team at Black Mountain Academy.
 He has extensive experience working with families and individual with autism.
 As a parent of a child with autism, Jim has a special interest in assisting individuals and families in navigating the challenges autism presents as well as capitalizing on the strengths our students inherently possess.
 In his free time, Jim enjoys time with his family, fly fishing, camping, and travel.